 For additional information please visit the 15th Judicial Circuit PIP webpage.

-Beginning June 2, 2020, Division RS will be conducting UMC hearings via ZOOM.
-Parties shall email the divisional email to request ZOOM Meeting ID and Password prior to their scheduled UMC hearing.
+Division RS will be conducting UMC hearings via ZOOM.
+ZOOM Meeting ID and Passcode are included in the confirmation page via the Online Scheduling system upon scheduling the motion.
 At this time, the Court is not requiring a copy of the Notice of Hearing and Motion to be mailed to Chambers prior to the heading.
 Please be sure the motion and Notice of Hearing is docketed to the case prior to the hearing so that the Court may review all documents prior to the hearing.
+The Notice of Hearing must include the ZOOM Meeting ID and Passcode.

 Special Set Hearings